yashlala/canvas-linux/Documentation/admin-guide/cgroup-v2.rst

 	will be associated to the CPUs of the newly formed partition.
 	Changing the partition state of an invalid partition root to "member" is always allowed even if child cpusets are present.

+  cpuset.swaps.lock_subtree
+	A read-write single value file which exists on non-root cpuset-enabled cgroups.
+Allowed values are "0" and "1".
+The default is "0".

+	When a new swap device is added to the system, it is automatically added to the "cpuset.swaps" file for all cgroups.
+	This default behavior can be disabled by writing "1" to this file.

+	Writing "1" to this file prevents new swap devices from automatically being enabled for this cgroup and its children.
+Writing "0" to the file restores the default behavior.

 Device controller